This video demonstrates how to access and change the default date settings

 Select a Date range by entering a Start date and an End date.
 Instead of entering an End date, you can enter a number of days to add to the current date in Days ahead.
 This way, your date table will effectively never end.

-Under Date display, select the Format you wish to use for dates.
+Under the Date display section, select the Format you wish to use for dates.
 The following options are available:

 January 31, 2015 would be displayed in each example below